 - 1 pound bag cinnamon disc candies or Red hots

-- 1/3 cup water
+- ⅓ cup water

-- 10-20 drops teaspoon red food coloring optional; sometimes the candies are more pink than you might want
+- 10-20 drops red food coloring optional; sometimes the candies are more pink than you might want

-- 12 small apples preferably crips, tart-to-tart-ish apples like Granny Smith or Honeycrisp
+- 12 apples, small preferably crips, tart-to-tart-ish apples like Granny Smith or Honeycrisp

 - 12 wooden candy sticks